botpress/docs/README.md

 - [ ] Finish the webchat section
 - [ ] Finish the For Developers section
 - [ ] Finish the API Reference section
-- [ ] Migrate the content from readme to the docs
-- [ ] Home page fix all links
-- [ ] Design the home page with the feedback from Robert